-Elements for a common policy objective : Member states should oppose a priori planning of the band 21.4-22 GHz because it restricts access to spectrum and prevents technological development.
+Elements for common policy objectives:

+Member states should oppose a priori planning of the band 21.4-22 GHz because it restricts access to spectrum and prevents technological development.
 Member states should ensure that adequate uplink spectrum is available to support the BSS in this band.